Home Essentials Checklist: What to Buy Before Moving In

 Nothing’s worse than finding the perfect place for your new lamp and realizing the plug doesn’t reach the nearest outlet.
 Luckily, there’s an easy way to prevent this.
-Add a few extension cords to your home essentials checklist and you’ll be able to power your devices from anywhere in the room!
-Be mindful of cord lengths and amperage ratings when purchasing extension cords.
+Add a few extension cords to your home essentials checklist, and you’ll be able to power your devices from anywhere in the room!
+You must be mindful of cord lengths and amperage ratings when purchasing extension cords.
 If you’re looking for a basic indoor cord, you won’t need anything too complex.

 While you’re on the hunt for extension cords, you may also want to pick up a surge protector or two.
 Make sure you’re buying a true surge protector and not just a power strip.
 While a power strip simply allows you to plug in multiple electronic devices at once, a surge protector will also protect your devices from a power spike.
-Go ahead and purchase a couple of packs of batteries as well.
+It’s wise to purchase a couple of packs of batteries as well.
 AA and AAA batteries should power your remotes and many other household gadgets.

-Unpacking is one of the first steps of getting settled into your new home.
+Unpacking is one of the first steps to getting settled into your new home.
 However, without the right storage solutions, the unpacking process can be unorganized and chaotic.
-Stock up on hangers and storage bins to make unpacking easy after your move.
+That’s why you need to stock up on hangers and storage bins to make unpacking easy after your move.

-Before you go out and buy the first set of plastic hangers you lay eyes on, consider using this opportunity to enhance your closet organization.
+Before you go out and buy the first set of plastic hangers you lay eyes on, you should take the opportunity to enhance your closet organization.
 Depending on what you need to hang, there are different hangers for different items of clothing.
 From felted to wooden hangers, each serves a specific purpose.

 Even if you’re not big on hands-on tasks, toolkits are definitely a necessity for any renter or homeowner.
-Add a basic toolkit to your home essentials checklist that includes nails, screws, a hammer, screwdriver, and pliers.
+You should add a basic toolkit to your home essentials checklist that includes nails, screws, a hammer, a screwdriver, and pliers.
 You may also want to add a drill to the list — it’ll be useful when hanging pictures or assembling furniture.

 While not necessarily found in a basic toolkit, a box cutter will come in handy when moving into your new place.
 If you don’t want to add one to your home essentials checklist, make sure you have a knife or a pair of scissors on hand.
 Having a tool to open boxes will expedite the unpacking process.

 Including a first aid kit on your home essentials checklist will prepare you for injuries that happen at home.
-Stock your kit with adhesive bandages, antibiotic ointment, antiseptic wipes, over-the-counter pain relievers, and any other home necessities you might need.
+To take care of your basic needs, you should stock your kit with adhesive bandages, antibiotic ointment, antiseptic wipes, over-the-counter pain relievers, and any other first aid necessities.
 You can purchase a pre-made first aid kit or assemble one yourself.

 It’s not a bad idea to look into home security systems prior to moving into your new place.
-Whether you want to install a DIY home security system or hire someone to install one, there are a number of options out there.
+Whether you want to install a DIY home security system or hire someone to install one, there are a number of options available.